Love and Monsters (film)

-Love and Monsters is a 2020 American post-apocalyptic monster adventure film directed by Michael Matthews, with Shawn Levy and Dan Cohen serving as producers.
-The film stars Dylan O'Brien, Jessica Henwick, Dan Ewing, Michael Rooker, and Ariana Greenblatt.
+Love and Monsters is a 2020 American monster adventure film directed by Michael Matthews, with Shawn Levy and Dan Cohen serving as producers.
+It stars Dylan O'Brien, Jessica Henwick, Dan Ewing and Michael Rooker.

 Development began in 2012 as Monster Problems; the project lingered for several years until October 2018 when O'Brien and then Matthews joined the film.
 The rest of the cast joined over the next few months, and filming took place in Australia from March to May 2019.

 Love and Monsters was originally going to receive a wide theatrical release by Paramount Pictures in March 2020.
-Due to the COVID-19 pandemic, the studio opted to release the film digitally via video on demand, and in select theatres, on October 16, 2020; the film's international release was handled by Netflix, which released the film on its service on April 14, 2021.
+Due to the COVID-19 pandemic, the studio opted to release the film digitally via video on demand, and in select theaters, on October 16, 2020; the film's international release was handled by Netflix, which released the film on its service on April 14, 2021.
 The film received generally positive reviews from critics and was nominated for Best Visual Effects at the 93rd Academy Awards.